Sanctuary (Joji song)

-"Sanctuary" is a song by Japanese singer-songwriter Joji.
+"Sanctuary" is a song by Japanese-Australian singer-songwriter Joji.
 It was released on 14 June 2019 through 88rising Records and 12 Tone Music.
 The track was written by Joji, Daniel Wilson, Justin Raisen and Luke Niccoli, with Raisen handling production.
 Eoin Glaister directed the song's accompanying music video.

 Composition

 "Sanctuary" was composed by Joji, Daniel Wilson, Justin Raisen and Luke Niccoli, arranged by Joji and produced by Raisen.
-It is a lo-fi and electropop ballad that incorporates elements of trap, electronica, R&B and soul music, and its production features ambient synthesizers and a minimalist beat.
+It is an electro-R&B ballad that incorporates elements of trap, electronica and soul music, and its production features ambient synthesizers and a minimalist beat.
 Like most of Joji's tracks, "Sanctuary" is a love song, though its lyrics feature "more poetically abstract verses", rather than the artist's usual "frank and uncomplicated confessions."
 Throughout the song, Joji sings to a potential lover that he can offer devotion and honesty, though asks them to express their love for him rather than waiting for reciprocation.